racdale/neuroechobot/README.md

 ## Step 3: Test NeuroEchoBot out

 You're ready to go.
 Enter the following code.
 This line of code is everything you need to have an initial conversation with NeuroEchoBot.
 Remember it is simple.
-Sometimes, it may even generate gibberish.
-(Be warned: When it produces unstructured output, because perhaps it hasn't learned enough or well enough, sometimes recognizable words may appear, but these are just "random."
-If anything surprising or weird pops out, it is random and not intended by the system.)
+Sometimes, it may even generate gibberish. (*Be warned: When it produces unstructured output, because perhaps it hasn't learned enough or well enough, sometimes recognizable words may appear, but these are just "random."
+If anything surprising or weird pops out, it is random and not intended by the system.
+Because it's random, it could appear profane, but very rarely.
+You've been warned.*)

 ```r
 esn = train_and_talk(training_url='https://co-mind.org/bot-maker/ai.txt',neurons=250,turns=10)